+Hash is the hash algorithm defined by the negotiated AKM specified in Table 8-130.

 Length = TK_bits + 128.
 TK_bits is cipher-suite specific and specified in Table 11-4 (Cipher suite key lengths)

-KDF-Length is the key derivation function defined in 11.6.1.7.2 (Key derivation function (KDF))
+KDF-Hash-Length is the key derivation function defined in 11.6.1.7.2 (Key derivation function (KDF))

 MAC_I and MAC_R are the MAC addresses of the TDLS initiator STA and the TDLS responder STA,